NikhilMukraj/spiking-neural-networks-hardware/README.md

     - Could also try gaussian number generation
 - [ ] Preset spike train
 - [ ] Neural refractoriness function
+  - [ ] Exponential decay approximation or use delta dirac approximation
+    - Only needs to concern itself with the positive domain
 - [ ] RAM interface
   - [ ] BRAM
     - [ ] BRAM access from different controllers